 Solo Female Travel to Aegina

-Obviously, the warmer months are between May and October.
+The warm months in Greece are between April and October.
 The pretty hot and busy months are July and August.
-The best time for hiking is anytime during the year but the very hot months – unless you wake up early in the morning or hike in the evening.
+The best time for hiking is anytime during the year except for July and August – unless you wake up early in the morning or hike in the evening.

 How to get to Aegina

 Ferry Boats depart daily from E8 Gate in Piraeus port and reach the main port of Aegina in about 1 hour and 10′.
 The ferries from Piraeus also go to Souvala and Agia marina ports.
 You can choose between the larger vessels that can carry passengers, cars, and motorbikes and much faster Flying Dolphins which carry only passengers and no vehicles.